Leaving No Stone Unturned – Tangy, Loaded & Interesting Question & Answer

-We believe this is best ‘win-win’ situation for us as well as consumer.
+We believe this is the best ‘win-win’ situation for us as well as consumer.

 Dissecting Price: Cracking the Code.
 Is consumer getting the value for what they are paying?

-Some discerning consumer may wonder why would he/she spend on a ‘high priced’ Rojak while he/she can have a $3.50 meal, say char kway teow (fried noodle) , or a $3 Rojak in other outlet.
+Some discerning consumers may wonder why would he/she spend on a ‘high priced’ Rojak while he/she can have a $3 meal, say chicken rice, or a $3 Rojak in other outlet.

 On surface, it looked just silly.

-As the discerning consumer may put priority on quantity over quality, he/she may know by now that the portion of the ingredients of char kway teow is dwarfed by the ‘high priced’ Rojak.
+As the discerning consumer may put priority on quantity over quality, he/she may know by now that the portion of the ingredients of the chicken rice is dwarfed by the ‘high priced’ Rojak.

 That’s before we are entering the topic of quality.

 We believe it is superfluous to discuss more on the taste at this stage.
 It’s absolutely delicious.